-There’s no better cure for Sunday blues than a long and leisurely lunch with your mates and, lucky for us, Sydney knows how to do a long lunch well.
-Oooooh yes she does.
-So in honour of making the most of every second of the weekend, we have rounded up the best places to head to for a long lunch in Sydney.
-You better get started guys—there’s a lot to get through.
+There’s no better to celebrate the weekend or cure your Sunday blues than with a long and leisurely lunch with your mates and, lucky for us, Sydney knows how to do a long lunch well.

 North Bondi Fish

-A fool-proof combination of sea breeze, the freshest seafood, boozy popsicles and an alarming selection of rosé wines (never too many) will have you lunching again and again at North Bondi Fish.
+A fool-proof combination of sea breeze, the freshest seafood, boozy popsicles, and an almost alarming selection of rosé will have you lunching again and again at North Bondi Fish.
 Intrigued?
 You should be.
-Located in the heart of Bondi Beach, North Bondi Fish strikes the perfect balance between being completely relaxed and a little bit fancy, all at the same time.
-So get the squad together and head down for a leisurely lunch and a glass of rosé (or two).
+Located on Bondi Beach, North Bondi Fish strikes the perfect balance between being completely relaxed and a little bit fancy.
+So get the squad together and head down for a leisurely lunch and a glass of rosé (or three).

-A Sydney institution for a reason, Jonah’s will instantly give you those first day of holidays warm and fuzzies.
-With an unbeatable view over Whale Beach, it would be wrong to stay for only an hour, so settle in and let them do the hard work by ordering from the set menu of two, three or four courses.
+A Sydney institution for a reason, Jonah’s at beautiful Whale Beach will instantly give you those first-day-of-holidays warm and fuzzies.
+With an unbeatable view, it would be wrong to stay for only an hour, so settle in and let them do the hard work by ordering from the set menu of two, three or four courses.
 Add on the paired wine option, because you deserve it.